 Database operations like SELECT, INSERT,UPDATE,DELETE on virtual table availability depends on the adapter only, If adapter does not support DML operations then INSERT statement will fail in HANA with error “Adapter does not support inserts”.

-Select the required adapter or Add from DP agent tool if not available in HANA (You need to connect to HANA system from DP agent using required role like SYSTEM admin user id).
-Feed the required parameters to enable to the remote data connections.
+Select the required adapter or Add from DP agent tool if not available in HANA (You need to connect to the HANA system from DP agent using required role like SYSTEM admin user id).
+Feed the required parameters to enable remote data connections.

 Virtual tables – It represents remote data in HANA.
 Look and feel and table access provision is like normal schema tables(local) in HANA.
-Virtual table has only metadata and Data is residing on remote database server.
+The virtual table has only metadata and Data is residing on a remote database server.
 One remote connection enables to add multiple virtual tables in HANA.
-Here SDI uses concept of SDA(Smart Data Access) of adding virtual tables.
+Here SDI uses the concept of SDA(Smart Data Access) of adding virtual tables.
 Following are the different operations which can be performed on virtual tables:

 - Simple copy: Insert into <table> select * from <virtual table>